unbracketed/prunejuice/scripts/refactor-plan.md

 This document outlines the refactoring plan to transform the current bash script into a more modular, configurable, and maintainable solution.

 ## Current Issues
-1. **Hardcoded values** - Username "tadasant", editor "code-insiders", branch "main"
+1. **Hardcoded values** - Username "unbracketed", editor "code", branch "main"
 2. **Monolithic script** - All functionality in a single file
 3. **Limited configurability** - No config file or environment variable support
 4. **Rails-specific assumptions** - Hardcoded Rails credential files